geany/geany-plugins/geanygendoc/docs/manual.rst

   documentation types is to allow different set of rules to be defined for each file type.
-  One might want to have separate rules to generate for example `Doxygen`_ and `Gtk-Doc`_ documentation from C sources.
-She should then create two documentation types in the C `file type configuration file`_, such as "doxygen" and "gtkdoc".
+  One might want to have separate rules to generate for example `Doxygen`_ and `Gtk-Doc`_ documentation from C sources, and should then create two documentation types in the C `file type configuration file`_, such as "doxygen" and "gtkdoc".